1. Total distance of route and date of ride?

 Have a meal and drinks at Val Hotel.
 They also host small music festivals.

-11. Did anything funny happen that you’d like to share?
+11. Did anything interesting happen that you’d like to share?

 12. Do you have any other comments or advice about the route?